Sovereignty Forms and Instructions, Instruction 4.21: Challenge all Liens and Levies

 of the liens for local taxes, under Michigan law.
 But under this

-made; (3) unless such property is subject to an attachment or
+unless such property is subject to an attachment or execution under

-execution under judicial process.
-This section is new, having been
+judicial process.
+This section is new, having been enacted in 1926,

-Stat.
-117; but the provision authorizing the Collector after failure
+the provision authorizing the Collector after failure or refusal

-or refusal of the taxpayer to pay taxes due, to levy upon his
+of the taxpayer to pay taxes due, to levy upon his property or property

 United States v.
 Metropolitan Life Ins.
 Co., 2 Cir., 130 F.2d 149,

-that of Section 3692 except that nothing was said about a levy.
-In
+like that of Section 3692 except that nothing was said about a levy.

 levy is unchanged in the statute applicable here (section 3692).